charlesrubach/RoguesRing/README.md

-RoguesPebble
+RoguesRing
 ============

-Rogue's Pebble
+Rogue's Ring

-Rogue's Pebble features cryptic hieroglyphs that provide crib notes for 24+ different Scam School effects.
+Rogue's Ring features cryptic hieroglyphs that provide crib notes for 24+ different Scam School effects.
 No matter what room you're in, no matter what kind of crowd you're faced with, you'll have your cheat-sheet to perform some of the best tricks you've learned over the last 5 years of Scam School episodes.
 For more information on the different hieroglyphs watch this video: http://youtu.be/qQ5V3gGvmC4

 How to use: